CentreForUltrasonicEngineering/cueBeam_EngD/README.md

 >Figure 2.
 Lambert azimuthal equiareal map field probing point distribution.

+p.s.
+I know that actually, the thing that is named 'density' should be named "reciprocial of density" or "specific volume" or 'ApproximateDistanceBetweenPoints' - or something like this - in any case, the lower the number, the more pixels You get.
+But I needed a shorter name quickly.
+If you find a right single word for this term, let me know!

+### Why hemisphere?

-When compared to regular orthogonal grid, the advantage of this approach is that true power of the sidelobes can be easily integrated and compared with the power of the main lobe.
+When compared to regular orthogonal grid, there are two important advantages of this approach:
+1. Due to each pixel covering the same area, and thus, flux, the true power of the sidelobes can be easily integrated and compared with the power of the main lobe.
 This reduces error of estimating the sidelobe level for classic beamforming, and therefore is more representative of the image contrast from the operator's point of view.
+2. The points on a hemisphere are __aproximately__ equidistant from the probe's centre, meaning that the time-of-flight from the probe to these points is nearly equal.
+This means, that the integrated side lobe amplitude is more representative of the actual image contrast that one would get in real life with time-domain signals.
+This is because the signals coming in **from the side lobe directions** and **at the same time** would colide and interfere with the reflectors insonified by the main beam --- and due to this spatial-temporal collision, are difficult to separate (and normally not separated in any classic algorithm like B-scan, TFM, e.t.c).

+To summarize, this fancy hemisphere sampling gives you results that are more representative of the final image quality (compared to regular 'rectangular region of a plane' sampling).

 ### Example